 Part of the Hunua Ranges, the Hunua Falls area has a large, flat area with picnic tables, and toilets only 10m from the large car park.
-While the Wairoa River may be suitable for swimming, the waterfall pool is considered unsafe.

 Just before entering the village, turn left into White Road, then right into Falls Road and follow this road to Hunua Falls.